The Block (Sydney): Aboriginal Housing Company

 According to Col James, although the housing worked really well for its first ten years, it was found that fixed rents led to overcrowding, and there were rent arrears and not enough coming in for ongoing maintenance and repairs.
 After these issues were sorted, there was a decade in which the AHC secured funding to build new housing, starting with the redevelopment of houses on the corner of Caroline and Louis Streets.
 There were tensions between Aboriginal and non-Aboriginal residents, exacerbated by alcohol abuse and an influx of Aboriginal people from country areas.
-An incident which involved the destruction by fire of some white residents' home after some Aboriginal children threw firecrackers through an open (in retribution for an earlier incident), and there were calls to shut down the AHC.
+An incident which involved the destruction by fire of some white residents' home after some Aboriginal children threw firecrackers through an open window (in retribution for reporting their friends for tunnelling underneath a house on the corner of Caroline and Eveleigh Street), and there were calls to shut down the AHC.
 A report was commissioned by Pat O'Shane, then director of NSW Aboriginal Affairs.
 Leonie Sandercock, then professor of planning at Macquarie University, Canadian social planner Wendy Sarkissian, Col James, and Ivor Lloyd, an African American man, were involved in the study.
 Recommending that much of the English-style terraced housing, which faced and west, should be demolished, this led to a "third phase" of development around 2002, in which of Aboriginal culture and needs should be prioritised.
 It was also important to create affordable, sustainable, and adaptable housing.
 City West Housing Company, which created housing in the Ultimo/Pyrmont area, was looked to as a model.
 The 2002-4 Community Social Plan developed by Angie Pitts for AHC won an international award for its crime prevention through environmental design.
 It also addressed the issue of what Col James called a "mission mentality" among some residents, by advocating a mixed model, with at least 42 households owning their homes, and around 20 tenants forming five households, for mutual support.